andreasbm/router-slot/README.md

 ## ➤ Usage

 This section will introduce how to use the router.
+If you hate reading and love coding you can go to the [playgroud](https://codepen.io/andreasbm/pen/XWWZpvM) to try it for yourself.

 ### 1. Add `<base href="/">`